marshall62/testauth/readme.txt

   sudo npm install pm2@latest -g

-Add ww to PM2's process list:
-   pm2 start testauth
+Add testauth to PM2's process list: pm2 start testauth
+   OR
-Set up pm2 to restart if the system reboots sudo pm2 startup centos (for 6.8 centos which is what I have) sudo pm2 startup systemd (for centos 7 which I don't have  yet)

-  pm2 save  (to save these processes for restart on reboot)
+   pm2 start testauth -- -a /testauth  -- this allows passing the -a /testauth as a command line arg to testauth.bin Set up pm2 to restart if the system reboots sudo pm2 startup centos (for 6.8 centos which is what I have) sudo pm2 startup systemd (for centos 7 which I don't have  yet) -- Note after reboot of rose I found that pm2 was not running the testauth process and that I needed to manually -- start it and save it again. pm2 save  (to save these processes for restart on reboot)

   PM2 commands  (best seen when puTTY in with non-X terminal)